araobp/sensor-network/README.md

-# Blocks: pretty-easy IoT
+# Blocks: pretty-easy IoT with PIC16F1, OpenWrt and Ansible

 ![blocks_with_raspi](./doc/blocks_with_raspi.jpg)

 ## Background and motivation

+### IoT building blocks of sensors/actuators

 GPIO, I2C, SPI and UART/USART are widely adopted by sensor/actuator components.
 However, IT guys are not familiar with those low-level interfaces.
-I have decided to develop a gateway that works as a bridge between those low-level interfaces and serial (UART/USB).
+I have decided to develop a gateway that works as a bridge between those low-level interfaces and serial (UART/USB), so that I can realize IoT building blocks for very-easy IoT system integration.
+I use [Microchip PIC16F1 series 8bit MCU](www.microchip.com/design-centers/8-bit) to develop the gateway, since they are very cheap and small.

-In addition, I want to develop something like "Software-Defined Networking of Things".
-Once I was involved in several SDN(Software-Defined Networking) projects, but my focus this time is on very low level interfaces (GPIO/I2C/SPI/UART) and very primitive components (sensors/actuators).
+Last year I saw eight-years-old kids working on robot programming with [LEGO Mindstorms](https://www.lego.com/en-gb/mindstorms).
+It was a bit surprising.
+I also had a chance to see [Microduino mCookie](https://www.microduino.cc/).
+They give me a hint.
+I also refer to [Grove](http://wiki.seeed.cc/Grove_Starter_Kit_Plus/).

+### White box switches

+Although I have been very interested in "NOS for white box" such as [Cumulus Linux](https://cumulusnetworks.com/) since several years ago, I have never had a chance to touch it -- I am just a poor Sunday programmer.
+So I have been running [OpenWrt](https://openwrt.org/) on my cheap small routers at home...
+OpenWrt is a tiny-version of white box NOS.
+I recently came up with sort of "Software-Defined Networking for IoT" with the building blocks, OpenWrt and Ansible.

-## Low-level blocks
+## IoT building blocks

 IoT is Internet of Things.
 Sensors/actuators communicate with other sensors/actuators or with human being.
 IoT is not a new concept at all.
-IoT is about opening up vertically-integrated legacy systems with IP (internet Protocol).
+IoT is about opening up vertically-integrated legacy systems with IP (internet Protocol), as once I worked on Telephony and witnessed that plain-old Telephony systems dissapeared.

 Most of sensors/actuators require some sort of gateway to be able to speak IP.
 They call it IoT gateway.